 I’ve learned that it’s all about finding what’s right for you; How much do you want to change?
 What ingredients do and don’t work for you?
 What can you really afford?
-As long as you understand what ingredients are in a product and what effects they can have, it’s up to you to decide if you’re happy to put it on your body.
-I also think – especially if you’re on a budget – it’s about making the changes that are most important to you first; the others can come later and you certainly shouldn’t beat yourself up about not having everything perfect straight away… After all, it would create heaps of waste to just chuck everything out and start again, and would cost you a lot of money up front!
+At the end of the day, it’s your money and it’s your body!
+I also think – especially if you’re on a budget – it’s about making small changes first; the rest can come later and you certainly shouldn’t beat yourself up about not having everything perfect straight away… After all, it would create heaps of waste to just chuck everything out and start again, and would cost you a lot of money up front!

-From my own experience of making the switch, here are my top five “cheap-as-chips” tips for transitioning into a greener health and beauty routine:
+From my own experience of making the switch, here are my top five beginners tips for transitioning into a greener health and beauty routine:

 - Address the worst ingredients first.
 Personally, I really wanted to get rid of a few key ingredients from my beauty routine as soon as I could: high quantities of SLS/SLES, parabens and petrochemicals.
 This didn’t mean I chucked everything I already had out straight away, but it meant I started exploring what other options were out there and replacing things as they ran out.
 I found some affordable products on the high street that were free of these chemicals, such as Amie Skincare and Noughty Haircare.
-Although these brands (and others I tried) still use a lot of ingredients in their products that many green beauty converts would disapprove of (such as “fragrance”), they were cheap, eliminated the ingredients I was most concerned about at an early stage, and gave me time to try some samples and to more thoroughly research better alternatives, while still feeling I was taking steps in the right direction.
+Although some of the products I tried in the early stages still contained ingredients that I was unsure of (such as the ever-ominous “fragrance”), they were mostly affordable and accessible, eliminated the ingredients I was most concerned about and gave me time to try some samples and to more thoroughly research alternatives, while still feeling I was taking steps in the right direction.

 - Get yourself some Coconut Oil.
 Coconut Oil features in so many green beauty products, and for good reason!
 It’s really great as a moisturiser on its own (although don’t use it on your face as it’s highly comedogenic, meaning it can clog pores), and is also a great base for mixing essentials oils and other ingredients to create all kinds of homemade beauty remedies.
 Just have a Google around and you’ll find loads of uses for the stuff!